 AWS Auto Scaling is a service provided by Amazon Web Services (AWS) that allows you to automatically adjust the number of resources allocated to your applications based on their current load and performance requirements.
 This service helps you to maintain optimal application performance, as well as efficiently manage costs, by dynamically scaling your infrastructure resources, such as Amazon EC2 instances or containers, in response to changing demand.

-AWS Auto Scaling helps with SOC 2 (Service Organization Control 2) compliance in several ways:
+AWS Auto Scaling helps with System and Organization Controls 2 (SOC 2) compliance in several ways:

-3. Security: By automatically scaling your infrastructure resources, AWS Auto Scaling helps prevent potential security issues caused by overutilization or underutilization of resources.
+- Security: By automatically scaling your infrastructure resources, AWS Auto Scaling helps prevent potential security issues caused by over-utilization or underutilization of resources.
 This aligns with the SOC 2 requirements for security, which requires that organizations implement appropriate measures to protect their systems from unauthorized access, disclosure, or modification.

 AWS Firewall Manager